holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The Lead Link of the Anchor Circle may also appoint his or her own replacement as desired, unless otherwise specified by the Ratifiers.

-#### 4.2.5 No Super-Circle

-The Anchor Circle has no Super-Circle, and does not elect a Rep Link.

 ### 4.3 Initial Structure

-The Lead Link of the Anchor Circle may define an initial structure and other Governance for the Organization, outside of the usual Governance Process required by this Constitution.
+Either the Ratifiers or the Lead Link of the Anchor Circle may define an initial structure and other Governance for the Organization, outside of the usual Governance Process required by this Constitution.
 If that initial structure includes any other Circles, the Lead Links of those Circles may do the same within their Circles.
 This authority may only be used to define an initial structure for a Circle to start from, before the Circle has begun conducting its Governance Process.

 ### 4.4 Legacy Policies and Systems